blueriver/docker-muracms/README.md

 **NOTE:** The example files and Docker images are provided as learning tools only.
 They are *NOT* intended for production purposes.
 That said, you could easily use the information as a basis for creating your own custom Docker images for integration into your team's workflow.

 # Official Mura CMS Image
 The "**Official**" Mura CMS Docker Image, is maintained at https://hub.docker.com/r/blueriver/muracms/.
+An [example](https://github.com/stevewithington/docker-muracms/tree/master/examples/blueriver-muracms) using this image is also included.

 # Tags
 * `:7.1-blueriver-lucee5` ([Dockerfile](https://github.com/stevewithington/docker-muracms/blob/master/image-build-files/blueriver-lucee5/Dockerfile))